 Before explaining how cities can become more eco-friendly, let's first define what a sustainable city is.

 A sustainable city is a city built with environmental friendliness and decarbonization at the forefront of infrastructure and governance decision-making.
 The practices that are put in place are meant to serve the city in the long term.
 Getting to this point doesn’t happen overnight; it requires considerable technological investment and collaboration with other organizations, such as nonprofits, charities, and public companies motivated by social causes.
 When a city is sustainable, its Greenhouse Gas (GHG) emissions are low, or even net-zero, and air quality is free from contamination.
 But to make a city more sustainable, urban planners must change the way they think about energy, building infrastructure, transportation, and waste removal processes.

-Although most cities don’t have full control over the energy grid, there are a handful of ways to reduce greenhouse gas emissions associated with urban energy consumption.
+The first way to make a city more sustainable is by using a greater amount of green energy, thus phasing out fossil fuels.
+Although most cities don’t have full control over the energy grid, there are a handful of ways to reduce GHG emissions associated with urban energy consumption.
 For starters, smart meters can be deployed throughout a city as a means for utilities to optimize the grid and for customers to see real-time consumption data, prompting them to change lifestyle habits that hurt the environment.

 The supply chain disruptions caused by the COVID-19 pandemic showed city officials that they must be more self-sufficient and less reliant on a single source or energy supplier.
 Just like an investor may diversify a portfolio, a sustainable city will diversify its “energy portfolio”—by adding renewable energy sources like solar or nuclear, in addition to and eventually replacing fossil fuels with 100% green energy.